pmdartus/blog/posts/shadow-dom-and-event-propagation.md

 ## Shadow DOM and encapsulation

 Shadow DOM is a browser built-in encapsulation mechanism.
 This mechanism **offers a way for developers to author components that are safe to distribute and consume on third-party pages**.
 The shadow DOM encapsulation works both ways.
 First, it prevents component internals to be introspectable from outside the shadow DOM.
-But it also prevents shadow DOM internals to bleed into the document.
+But it also prevents shadow DOM internals from bleeding into the document.

 One of the features Shadow DOM is most known for is its style scoping enforcement.
 Page-level styles don't get applied to elements rendered in a shadow tree.
 And styles injected in the shadow tree don't get applied at the page level.